bobkentt/Learning-machine-from-scratch-/README.md

 # Learning machine from scratch
-All started from a learning-notes，Which is designed to help those who like me, simple mathematical foundation, a little programming ability, to open the AI trip.
+All started from a learning-notes，

+Which is designed to help those who just has, simple mathematical foundation, a little programming ability, to open his or her AI trip.

 # Content
 ## Feature engineering